 Deadline: 2022

-Summary: The EU and its Member States have submitted two MPA proposals to the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), one in East Antarctica (since 2012) and another in the Weddell Sea (since 2016).
+Summary: The EU and its Member States have submitted two MPA proposals to the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), one in East Antarctica (since 2012) and another in the Weddell Sea (Phase 1) (since 2016).
 Although both proposals are based on best available science, they have never managed to reach consensus due to continued opposition from two CCAMLR Members.
 The two MPA proposals are also co-sponsored by the United States, New Zealand, South Korea, India, Ukraine, Australia, Uruguay, Norway and the United Kingdom.
-A third proposal, from Chile and Argentina, proposes to create a MPA in the Antarctic Peninsula.
+Chile joined as a co-sponsor of the Weddell Sea Phase 1 MPA proposal in 2022 and as a co-sponsor of the East Antarctic MPA proposal in 2024.
+Two more proposals are currently under consideration at CCAMLR: the proposal from Chile and Argentina to create a MPA in the (Western) Antarctic Peninsula, and the proposal from Norway and the United Kingdom for the Weddell Sea Phase 2 MPA (which complements our Phase 1 proposal).

 Main Actors: